How Does RLS Develop?

-Complications of Restless Legs Syndrome
+What are Complications of Restless Legs Syndrome?

 Although RLS won’t cause other serious conditions, symptoms can become quite debilitating when it leads to serious sleep deprivation.
 Severe RLS can seriously impact your quality of life, and RLS can cause depression.
 Sleeplessness can cause you to be drowsy during the day, and severely impact your ability to perform day-to-day tasks, which can take a toll on your professional and personal life.